-- > the solely domestic scope of the Trust's activities; - the relatively passive nature of the Trust's business (essentially, leasing out established commercial property for retail use); - > the Trust's relatively uncomplicated and transparent structure; and - > the highly regulated framework under which the Trust and the responsible entity operate.
+- > the solely domestic scope of the Trust's activities; - the relatively passive nature of the Trust's business (essentially, leasing out established commercial property for retail use); - > its relatively uncomplicated and transparent structure; - > the highly regulated framework under which the Trust and responsible entity operate; and - > its low emissions profile.1

-The geographic dispersion of the Trust's portfolio limits the exposure to physical climate events such as flood and fire to localised occurrences.
+The geographic dispersion of the Trust's property portfolio limits its exposure to periodic localised climate-related environmental events, such as flood and fire.
 The Trust reviews each property annually from a climate-related risk perspective.